 Symptoms of gout may resemble other medical conditions or problems.
 Consult your physician for a diagnosis.

-If a complete medical history and a physical examination suggest the presence of gout, we can confirm the diagnosis by examining a fluid sample from the joint for the presence of urate crystals.
+If a complete medical history and a physical examination suggest the presence of gout, we can check for the uric acid level in the blood and confirm the diagnosis by examining a fluid sample from the joint for the presence of urate crystals.
+We can also consider using joint X-rays, ultrasounds or a dual-energy CT scan to help diagnose gout.

 Our physicians work with patients to develop an individualized treatment plan.
 Common gout treatments include: